ckcollab/ckcollab/_posts/2023-04-12-ChatGPT-and-OpenAI-Unlocking-the Potential-of-AI-for-Your-Business.md

 content for your website.
 We can help you create an agent that can do these tasks for you.

-We can also help you create an agent that can help you with your business.
+We can also help you create an agent that can be your AI assistant.
 For example, maybe you are annoyed by scheduling your employees every 2 weeks..
 "Sally doesn't get along with Bob, so we need to make sure they don't work together".
 We can teach an agent about this, provide scheduling needs and requisite information, and the agent will behave like a human scheduler!

-<font color="red">Facebook ad copy? image generation?</font>

-<font color="red">Generating presentations Canva</font>
+Compose a long list of straightforward ads, and let ChatGPT transform them into engaging, high-impact copy, optimizing your marketing efforts with ease.

 Fun aside: in the past we helped architect the [Codalab](https://competitions.codalab.org/) platform, which is a platform for hosting AI competitions.
-Our special piece for that project was the ability to use docker images in student submissions which allowed AI research in C#, Julia, R, as well as Python.
+Our special piece for that project was the ability to use "docker in docker" for student submissions.
+This allowed AI research in C#, Julia, R, Python, etc.!